MRCIEU/CheckSumStats/README.md

 length(snplist)
 ```

-We see that searching on the glioma EFO and glioma trait retrieves 54
-unique SNP rsids.
-We could also have searched on the glioma efo\_id
-(EFO\_0005543), which would have retrieved the same SNPs as searching on
+We see that searching on the glioma EFO and glioma trait retrieves 54 unique SNP rsids.
+We could also have searched on the glioma efo\_id (EFO\_0005543), which would have retrieved the same SNPs as searching on the "glioma" efo.
-the “glioma” efo.

 ``` r
 snplist<-make_snplist(efo_id="EFO_0005543",ref1000G_superpops=FALSE)
 ```

 In the above examples we set ref1000G\_superpops to FALSE.
-We now set
-this to TRUE, which will result in a SNP list that includes the “MAF
-reference set”.
-This is a set of 2297 SNPs that have the same minor
-allele across all 1000 genomes super populations and a minor allele
+We now set this to TRUE, which will result in a SNP list that includes the "MAF reference set".
+This is a set of 2297 SNPs that have the same minor allele across all 1000 genomes super populations and a minor allele frequency of 0.1-0.3.
-frequency of
-0.1-0.3.

 ``` r
 snplist<-make_snplist(efo="glioma",trait="glioma",ref1000G_superpops=TRUE)